-- Prepare abstract (< 1 page) and obtain signatures of 3 faculty members, including potential research sponsor. - Upon approval, graduate director appoints prelim committee - Prepare full proposal (ca. 10 pages).

-- Arrange examination date in consultation with committee chair. - Distribute full proposal to prelim committee, at least 2 weeks before exam. - Committee decides whether proposal is defensible.
-If so, exam takes place as scheduled. - Prelim Exam: 20-30 minutes public presentation, then questions from audience, then more questions from committee in private.
-Decision by committee, if passed the student advances to candidacy.
+- Prepare abstract (< 1 page) and obtain signatures of 3 faculty members, including potential research sponsor. - Upon approval, graduate director appoints prelim committee - Prepare full proposal (ca. 10 pages). - arrange examination date in consultation with committee chair - distribute full proposal to prelim committee, at least 2 weeks before exam. - decision by committee on whether proposal is defensible. (if so examination takes place as scheduled) - prelim exam: 20-30 minute public presentation, then questions from the audience, then more questions by the prelim committee in private

-Year 2, Fall:

-- Continue with courses and research. - Submit prelim proposal (students who entered with MS degree)

-Year 2, Spring:

-- Continue with courses and research. - Give Grad Circus presentation (usually February or March). - Submit prelim proposal (students who entered with BS degree)
+- decision by committee (if the exam is passed, the student advances to candidacy) Year 2, Fall: - Continue with courses and research. , I C - Continue with courses (as needed) and research. presentation (usually February or March) Year 2, Summer: - Continue research project(s).

-Year 2, Summer:

-Continue research project(s).

-Years 3+:
+Years 3+: - Continue research to be included in Ph.D. dissertation.

-- Continue research to be included in PhD. dissertation. - Write and publish important papers and give great talks at conferences. - Grad Circus presentation each year (Fall, typically). - As PhD. dissertation nears completion, begin process for defense: - Graduate committee selects a PhD. dissertation committee, which must include one member external to the program (and, typically, outside the university). - o Arrange a defense date that fits the schedule of all committee members. - Distribute completed dissertation to the committee, at least two weeks prior to the exam date. - o PhD. dissertation committee decides whether the dissertation is defensible and if so, the exam proceeds as scheduled. - o PhD. dissertation defense: 30-40 minutes public presentation, questions from audience, then more questions from committee in private. - PhD. dissertation committee meets to decide whether student has successfully defended the dissertation and whether it warrants awarding degree.
+- The deadline for submission of the prelims proposal abstract is September 30th of the Fall semester.
+If the abstract has not been submitted by the start of the 3rd year, this deadline must be met or a mandatory Progress Review will be held with the Initial Advisory Committee. - Write and publish important papers and give great talks at conferences. - Grad circus presentation each year (Fall, typically). - As Ph.D. dissertation nears completion, begin process for defense: - Graduate committee selects a Ph.D. dissertation committee, which must include one member external to the program (and, typically, outside the university) - Arrange a defense date that fits the schedule of all committee members. - Distribute completed dissertation to the committee, at least two weeks before the examination date. - Ph.D. dissertation committee decides whether the dissertation is defensible.
+If so, then examination proceeds as scheduled. - Ph.D. dissertation defense: 30-40 minute public presentation, questions from audience, then more questions from the dissertation committee in private. - Ph.D. dissertation committee meets to decide whether student has successfully defended the dissertation and whether it warrants awarding the Ph.D. degree.